benediktwerner/Stacklands-GolemAutomation-Mod/Readme.md

 After using a filter on it (explained below), all produced cards in the area around the storage place matching the filter will automatically be moved onto it.

+You can also place other buildings like stoves, brickyards, or smelters on top of it.

 ### Filter

 Basically just a list of cards.
 Place any cards on top of it to add them to the filter.
 Use a villager to clear the list.